 Soundplant has odd playback glitches, clicks, and/or high latency on my machine.

 • This can almost always be resolved by a change to the 'buffer size' in the Soundplant audio output settings.
 Generally, the 'buffer size' should be set to the lowest possible value at which audio doesn't glitch.
 On Mac this is usually the lowest and default setting, 64, but if you hear glitching try raising it.
 On Windows, the default setting of 256 is more of a catch-all value, and on many Windows computers this can be safely lowered to 128 for improved latency.
 If you are using an ASIO device then it can usually be set to 64.
 But Windows hardware varies tremendously, and on some computers the buffer size may need to be raised significantly to get glitch-free audio, and raising it can in rare cases even improve latency.
 Also, on some Windows machines, especially laptops and netbooks, the power saving mechanism can impede performance, therefore disabling it is recommended if you experience any odd playback problems.
-This setting can be found under Control Panel➔Power, where you should set the "power plan" to "High Performance".
+This setting can be found under Control Panel➔Power Options, where you should set the "power plan" to "High Performance".
 If you don't have an ASIO device on Windows and are having latency problems, you can also try using the free ASIO4ALL universal ASIO driver.

 The 'pan' function is not working as expected - when a sound is panned all the way to one side, I still hear audio coming out of both speakers.

 • If you are hearing audio coming out of both channels even with a sound 100% panned to one channel, the most likely culprit is that your computer's audio is set up to use some kind of "audio enhancement" software processing intended to make poor quality speakers sound better or to simulate surround sound.
-This is an annoying "feature" some sound card drivers have turned on by default, especially on Windows, and it is highly recommended to turn these off as they can negatively affect latency and sound quality.
+This is an annoying "feature" some computers come preinstalled with and turned on by default, especially on Windows laptops, and it is highly recommended to turn these off as they can negatively affect latency and sound quality.
 Some possible enhancer names to look out for are "MaxxSense", "SoundMax", or "SmartAudio"; others have a more generic name like "Acoustic Environment Modeling", "Loudness Equalization", "3D Immersion", or "Phantom Speakers".
 You will have to dig into your system audio settings to disable this, usually found in the Control Panel as its own item, or under Control Panel➔Sound.
 For example, on one particular Dell laptop the setting was found under Control Panel➔Hardware and Sound➔Dell Audio➔SpeakerHeadphone➔Preset➔MaxxSense.